Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 Why travel to Cape Verde?

-Because Cape Verde has so much to offer that you’ll be wondering why you didn’t think of visiting earlier!
+Because Cape Verde has so much to offer you’ll wonder why you didn’t consider visiting earlier!

 From stunning mountains and hiking trails in Santo Antao, to the vibrant music scene in Mindelo, Sao Vicente, pristine sandy beaches in Sal or wine culture in Fogo: there are 1001 reasons to visit Cape Verde as soon as possible.